 - Long-term use of meth is associated with a higher risk of cardiovascular events, mood disorders, cognitive deficits and neurotoxic effects.

 - Long-term use of meth can also lead to the development of dependence and addiction.

 - Treatment for meth addiction involves behavioral therapy, and enrollment at a rehabilitation facility may be necessary to ensure recovery.

-If you or a loved one is suffering from a substance use disorder, The Recovery Village Palm Beach can help.
+If you or a loved one is suffering from a substance use disorder, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today to learn more about our comprehensive treatment programs and begin the path to recovery.

 Winslow, Bradford T.; et al. “Methamphetamine abuse.”
 American family physician.
 October 2007.
 Accessed July 23, 2019.